-The materials exposed at the bottom of excavations generally consisted of tan-orange, sandy-clay (residual soils) and were free of significant quantities of organics and debris.
+The materials exposed at the bottom of excavations generally consisted of tan and brown-orange, silty-sand and sandy-clay (residual soils) and were free of significant quantities of organics and debris.
 If additional testing for the purpose of estimating volumetric change (shrink/swell) potential or to estimate consolidation of the tested soils is desired, UES can provide these services.